 With a history of delivery expert craft, art and design education for more than 130 years, Buckinghamshire New University is the perfect place to start your creative career.

-As a well-established course which has been running for over 30 years we have built up an excellent network of Alumni.
-Many are now in senior positions in the design world, both, nationally and internationally whom we can call upon and invite in to give guest lectures to share their experiences, knowledge and real-world insights with the current students.
+As a well-established course which has been running for over 30 years, we have built up an excellent network of Alumni.
+Many are now in senior positions in the design world, both nationally and internationally, whom we can call upon.

 Led by our enthusiastic and dedicated team of design practitioners and experienced academics, you will have the freedom to explore all areas of graphic Design, from typography and illustration to branding and editorial design, whilst being supported in your development of design skills and strategies.